VanKorno/VanKornoDB/README.md

 # VanKorno DB

 VanKorno DB is a lightweight, expressive SQLite query builder and database management system written in Kotlin.
 It gives developers more control over database operations than traditional ORMs, letting you retrieve exactly the data you need — no more, no less.
 Use the full power of SQLite in a safe and convenient way!
+The main idea is this: If you want more control - you can have it.
+If you want more automation - you can have it as well.
+You choose the amount of control/automation you want!
 Designed primarily for Android, but with potential to support other platforms in the future.

 ### It's still a work in progress and before the 1.0 release, recommended only for people who don't mind experimenting, don't mind everything changing all the time, without a lot of explanations, etc.